-1. Florida Security Deposit Limit
+1. Security Deposit Limit in Florida

-A landlord retains discretion over the amount of security deposit they want to collect from a tenant remains in their control.
+According to the Florida security deposit law, the security deposit amount the landlord wants to be paid from a tenant remains in their control.
 Florida landlords have the option to collect as little as a month or as much as three months if he or she desires to do so.
-There is the risk that a tenant may be turned off if a security deposit is too high.
+The security deposit, no matter the amount, is kept by the landlord in a separate account.

-2. Nonrefundable Fees
+2. Non-Refundable Fees

-3. Storing a Tenants Deposit in Florida
+3. Storing a Tenant's Security Deposit in Florida

 A) Non-interest-bearing account

 In such a situation, the security deposit may be utilized as payment for rental loss and property damages.
 A non-interest-bearing account has no interest rate.

-B) Interest-bearing account
+B) Interest-bearing bank account

-A landlord cannot touch it before the amount is due.
+A landlord cannot touch the deposit before the amount is due.
 If a breach of contract occurs, a tenant will not be given their earned interest from the deposit money.
 If a tenant objects, you can always go to small claims court.

-C) Surety bond
+C) Posting a surety bond

 4. Written Notice after Security Deposit Receipt